How to spot a troll

 Fortunately, there are ways to minimize the damage trolls inflict.
 In Civility in the Digital Age, Weckerle recommends a ‘Do Not Feed the Trolls’ approach.

 “Do not engage them in any way!” is her emphatic suggestion.
 Rather than attempting to interact, community managers should both ignore and disempower trolls.
 It sounds simple – much like the advice you might give to a child grappling with playground bullies.
 Nevertheless, managing trolls requires patience.

 “Ignoring trolls is easier said than done,” says Weckerle in her book.
 “After all, when someone says something that’s ludicrous and not based in reality, or when they come after you, your natural inclination is to want to set them straight and defend yourself or your company.
 But this counterintuitive step is what you need to take if you want to get rid of a troll.”

 More often than not, ignoring the situation won’t completely solve the problem.
 It’s at this point that community managers must step in and remove comments or, in severe cases, ban certain users from engaging in discussion altogether.
 Weckerle offers the following advice for disempowering trolls:

 “If a discussion forum has a moderator, you can report the troll’s actions to him.
 Make sure to do so in a fair and constructive way, detailing the examples of what’s occurred, preferably pointing out that the troll isn’t adding any value to the conversation and is undermining the discussion’s continuation or group’s cohesiveness.”

 But, she says, beware – trolls may disappear for a time, then return with a vengeance.
 The best way to protect yourself, your business or your website from trolls is to stay vigilant and be aware of your organization’s engagement policies.
-With a clear plan of action, you can react quickly and keep the troublemakers at bay.Downtime,Technology
+With a clear plan of action, you can react quickly and keep the troublemakers at bay.Tech Culture,Technology